underscoreio/essential-scala/src/pages/fp/ho-functions.md

 ## Calculus the Easy Way (Optional)

 You perhaps encountered differentiation in school.
 When we differentiate a function we create another function that calculates it's rate of change, called its derivative.
-In many cases we can do this symbolically, but we're going to do it the CS way -- numerically.
+In many cases we can do this symbolically, but we're going to do it the CS way---numerically.

 Implement a function `derivative` that takes a function `Double => Double` and returns the derivative (also `Double => Double`).